top of page

 Sivaldo and his wife Vilma in the 70s

-Renato, Sivaldo's son, who grew up among the restaurant's tables, inherited the passion for gastronomy and the warmth of hospitality, becoming the beating heart of this authentic Milanese cenacle.
-Next to him, his mother Vilma continues to celebrate the Rigolo tradition with curiosity, passion and dedication.
+Renato, son of Vilma and Sivaldo, grew up at the restaurant's tables and naturally inherited their passion for gastronomy and the warmth of hospitality, becoming the beating heart of this authentic Milanese circle.
+Alongside him, his mother, Vilma, continues to preserve and celebrate the Rigolo tradition with curiosity, passion, and dedication.

 THE FOUNDERS